larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Training

-The IETF is committed to providing and/or funding training for administrators and appointed moderators as necessary.
+The IETF is committed to providing and/or funding training for administrators and moderators as necessary.
 The IESG will negotiate any required funding or resources with IETF Administration LLC {{?RFC8711}}.